Shenfield High School

 These routes and maps are suggestions of how you could stop taking the car and swap to cycling, walking, or scooting to school.
 They don’t show every possible route and you could have fun finding a way that works for you.
 If you know a safe way that gets you there even quicker, that’s great!
 Take that route instead.

 Heavy traffic zone

-The school is perfectly placed for students travelling by bus as it’s on the main route into Shenfield and Brentwood and links up with Ingatestone and Chelmsford.
+The school is perfectly placed for students travelling by bus as it is on the main route into Shenfield and Brentwood and links up with Ingatestone and Chelmsford.
 There are waiting shelters on both sides.

-Shenfield High is about 15 minutes walk from Shenfield station, which is a major hub for trains.
+Shenfield High is approximately 900 metres from Shenfield station, which is a major hub for trains.
 It has quick, direct lines to Brentwood, Chelmsford, Billericay and parts of north-east London.
-There are footpaths and pavements nearly all the way and they’re on fairly quiet residential roads.
+There are footpaths and pavements nearly all the way and they are on residential roads.
 Greater Anglia offer discounts on train travel for students at some schools.